 Rabbits are a popular pet, but not everyone understands the appeal.
 The fact is, rabbits are wonderful companions and additions to your family.
 Rabbits, when given the opportunity, bond deeply with their humans and can be a joy to interact with.
 It is just a matter of knowing how to care for and treat your new pet.
+If you’re looking for information on rabbits or considering getting one you’ll be pleased to know they make fantastic pets.

 People sometimes think of rabbits as boring, but that is far from true.
 Each rabbit has its own personality.
 Some are playful, others come across as more mischievous.
 Your rabbit may be clingy or fiercely independent.
 Some rabbits absolutely can’t get enough of playing with toys, others turn their nose up to them.
 Be prepared to learn about your new rabbit and their preferences.
 You will likely be entertained by their antics!